GENERAL AUDIENCE PUBLICATIONS

 INQUIRY-BASED + EQUITABLE LEARNING

-I am interested in applying research-based teaching methods, designing inquiry-based activities that create more effective science/engineering learning experiences, and working collaboratively to promote equitable learning environments.
+I am interested in applying research-based teaching methods, designing inquiry-based activities that create more effective science/engineering learning experiences, and working collaboratively to promote equitable learning environments that promote diversity and inclusion.

 To this end, I have been participating in the Institute for Science and Engineering Educators (ISEE) Professional Development Program (PDP).
 ISEE/PDP participants attend multi-day workshops on inquiry-based learning and collaborative educational design.
 During these workshops, participants form small teams (3-5 people) and design teaching programs under the guidance of a Design Team Leader, who is typically a returning ISEE/PDP participant at the advanced graduate student or postdoc level.
 The ISEE/PDP culminates with the participants teaching the activity that they designed at an ISEE-affiliated educational program, typically at the undergraduate level.
 ISEE/PDP started in 2001 and has over 400 Alumni.